 For this study, CWT have used a sample of 300,000 transactions from several clients.
 For each transaction, the four-level classification algorithms were successively applied.
 While the figures and results contained in this report are based on a real sample of corporate data, they are meant to be illustrative.
 They help simulate how T&E Decision Tree works and what output it produces.
 Every client spending profile naturally yields different results and thus different actions required for T&E optimization.

 CWT is a global leader specialized in managing business travel and meetings and events.
 CWT serves companies, government institutions and non-governmental organizations of all sizes in more than 150 countries and territories.
 By leveraging both the expertise of its people and leading-edge technology, CWT helps clients derive the greatest value from their travel program in terms of savings, service, security and sustainability.
 The company is also committed to providing best-in-class service and assistance to travelers.
-In 2013, sales volume for wholly-owned operations and joint ventures totaled US$26.9 billion.
+In 2014, sales volume for wholly owned operations and joint ventures totaled US$27.3 billion.
 As part of its commitment to responsible business, CWT is a signatory of the United Nations Global Compact Ten Principles.
 For more information about CWT, please visit our global website at www.carlsonwagonlit.com.